 Once a person has sponsored a proposal, they are responsible for it.
 The group may not discuss or vote on the issue unless the sponsor or their delegate is present.
 The sponsor is also responsible for presenting the item to the group.

-After the sponsor presents the proposal, a "sense" vote is cast for the proposal prior to any discussion:
+After the sponsor presents the proposal, a “sense” vote is cast for the proposal before any discussion:

 - Who likes the proposal?

 - Who can live with the proposal?

 If everyone likes or can live with the proposal, it passes immediately.

 If most of the group is uncomfortable with the proposal, it is postponed for further rework by the sponsor.